 The Shift From MVP To MAP

+Traditional industries have rigid hierarchies and standard procedures.
+But start-ups do not have such hang-ups.
+Initially, they focused on releasing lean and minimally viable products for customer feedback.
+But that minimum experience lost its sheen, and the time for MAP is already here.
 The product design structure must focus on creating an enjoyable and memorable experience.
 It has to offer excellent functionality without jarring on the senses.
 The features have to convince the user and make him want more.
 Beyond all these, the designers should be able to assure stability to eliminate consumer bias.

 MVP Vs. MAP